michaelpiechota/AVLMap/ReadMe.txt

-Create a java class called "AVLMap<K,V>" that adheres to the following:
+This is a Java class called "AVLMap<K,V>" that has an API implementation exactly like that of java.util.TreeMap (Java SE8).

-Two source files named EXACTLY "AVLMap.java" and "AVLNode.java" Your authorship information should be in a comment that appears on the first page when printed.
-You must implement the following API EXACTLY the same as it is for java.util.TreeMap in Java SE 8.
+API:
 Constructor: AVLMap<K,V>()
 clear()
 containsKey(Object key)
 containsValue(Object value)